Validation Modes

 Advanced, for selective validation |

 Choose the mode that best suits your project's needs.
-For most cases, auto
+For most cases, auto mode provides a hassle-free experience,

-mode allows for precise control over validation behavior.
+while manual mode allows for precise control over validation behavior.